Compact and bijoux, this delightful market is "small and romantic".

 How many visitors do you have approximately?

-We welcome every Friday around 1500 people, every Saturday 4000 people and every Sunday 4000 people.
+Every Friday we welcome around 1500 people, on Saturdays around 4000 people and on Sunday around 4000 people.

 How many stalls do you have approximately?